Library & Archives

 PHOTOCOPY SERVICES AND FEES

-Photocopies may also be requested by regular mail, telephone, or e-mail.
-The service charge for such requests is $5 for members ($7 non-members) plus the cost of photocopies.
-The cost of photocopies is $.10 a sheet for members ($.20 non-members).
+Photocopies may be requested by regular mail, telephone, or e-mail.
+The service charge for such requests is $5 for members ($7 non-members) plus the cost of photocopies--$.10 a sheet for members ($.20 non-members).
 Ledger paper (11" by 17") counts as two sheets.
 If an item is too fragile to be photocopied and can be photographed at our discretion, the cost of grayscale photograph-copies is $1.00 per photo for members ($2 for non-members).
 Payment must be received prior to copying services being commenced.
 Payment may be made by personal check to Suffolk County Historical Society.
 Please include a self-addressed stamped envelope (with two first-class stamps) with your payment.

 NON-MEMBER VISITOR FEES

 A donation of $2/day is requested for use of the reference library by non-members.
 Students of all ages and visitors under the age of 14 will be admitted without a donation.

 Special tours of the library or use by school groups can be arranged by contacting the society.